dominik-pichler/Balmung/notes/Chaos.md

 # Mathematical Systems:
+In the following, I am working with this definition of systems:

+ > A system is a group of interacting or interrelated elements that act according to a set of rules to form a unified whole.
+It is characterized by its boundaries, structure, and purpose, and is influenced by its environment

-In Mathematics, Systems can be roughly grouped in the following kinds.
+To my understanding, in mathematics, systems can be roughly grouped in the following clusters:
 ####  **Linear vs. Nonlinear Systems**:
 - **Linear Systems**: Systems described by linear equations, where the principle of superposition applies.
 Solutions can be easily combined and scaled.
 - **Nonlinear Systems**: Systems described by nonlinear equations, where the principle of superposition does not apply.
 These systems can exhibit complex behaviors such as chaos and bifurcations.